Properties of Early-90's Rock Music by Cory Kibler

 I don’t think that early-nineties alternative music was easy to do; bands now that try to emulate the early nineties usually end up sound really trite and cheesy (Puddle Of Mudd, Nickelback, Creed), even though they might’ve fit right in with Stone Temple Pilots and Pearl Jam, aesthetically, even if without the same value.

-10 thoughts on “Properties of Early-90's Rock Music by Cory Kibler”
+10 responses to “Properties of Early-90's Rock Music by Cory Kibler”

 So you ask the questions, we answer, eh Prof?!?!